edgarshurtado/Portfolio/grunt-blog-post.md

 [As every programmer should](http://threevirtues.com/), I'm lazy.
 I'm lazy as hell for any action I have to repeat several times.
 And overall, I'm lazy for doing long tedious tasks that don't imply any mental effort.
 The bad thing about programming is that there are a lot of this time-consuming-not-enjoyable tasks.
 Fortunately, we can make our life easier by using some automation scripts.
 What's the point in being a programmer if not for making computers do our work?
 That's why I'm so into bash aliases that runs long scripts, configuring my computer to open all my needed programs on startup, and using a task manager to avoid the repetitive tasks while developing a new web page.
 This last point is the one I cover in this blog post.
 So, if you want to save time and improve the quality of your projects grab a drink and continue reading.

 > TL;DR :
 > * Install at your computer [ImageMagick](https://www.imagemagick.org/script/index.php)
-> * Copy and paste at your projects folder this package.json and Gruntfile.json files.
+> * Copy and paste at your projects folder this [package.json](https://gist.github.com/edgarshurtado/38aa19212a692ce37885d5cd0c056ad8) and [Gruntfile.json](https://gist.github.com/edgarshurtado/6ed2fae56b300386b81f2c992a2da8ab) files.

-Grunt is the task manager of my choice for automatizing processes while I've been developing my portfolio.
-I know there are a lot of different possibilities out there for doing so, but since I started to use it because of an Udacity course about [responsive images ](https://www.udacity.com/course/responsive-images--ud882) and liked it, I keep using it.
+[Grunt](https://gruntjs.com/) is the task manager of my choice for automatizing processes while I've been developing my portfolio.
+I know there are a lot of different possibilities for doing so, but since I started to use it because of an Udacity course about [responsive images ](https://www.udacity.com/course/responsive-images--ud882) and liked it, I kept using it.
+I assume you know the basics of Grunt in this blog post.
+If it's not your case, visit the [getting started](https://gruntjs.com/getting-started) secction at the Grunt web page.

 Starting to use it is not that intuitive, or at least not for what I consider is the minimum useful configuration.
-That's the motivation for this blog post, have all this information I've had to search through the internet in a single place.
+That's the motivation for this blog post.
+To have all this information I've had to search through the internet in a single place.
 I hope this is of some use to you 😁 .
 With the configuration below, you'll have:

 * ES6 to ES5 compilation
 * Scss to CSS compilation
 * All vendor CSS prefixes added to your CSS files
+* Minify JS and CSS files
 * Image compression
 * AND!
 My favorite, Auto-refresh of the web browser.
 No more CTRL + F5 (CMD + R)